 DEMONSTRATE - file Race.
-Set simulation speed to 1 second before running. (note: the Circuit Sandbox simulation includes a reset circuit that is needed to start the latch off in a known state.
-The switch is off to reset, on to allow the counter to run.)
+Set simulation speed to 100 ms before running. (note: the Circuit Sandbox simulation includes a reset circuit that is needed to start the latch off in a known state.
+The switch is off to reset with an an initial clock pulse, the on to allow the counter to run.)